Frequently Asked Questions

 7. Mount the shared directory in all nodes and start servers.
 Now the whole deployment is updated.

-Is it mandatory to have a configuration management tool configured or can we take the Updates manually to the environments?
+Is it mandatory to have a Configuration Management Tool configured or can we deploy Updates manually to tour environments?

-It is not mandatory to have a configuration management tool configured, but having a configuration management tool makes the continuous updates process easy, and it aids configuration with less possibility of human errors.
+It is not mandatory to have a Configuration Management Tool configured, but having a Configuration Management Tool makes the continuous updates process easy and aids configuration with less possibility of human errors.

-Refer APIM Ansible repository Documentation to get an insight on customizing keystore and truststore configurations that are integrated with a configuration management tool.
+Please refer to APIM Ansible repository Documentation to learn about customizing keystore and truststore configurations that are integrated with a Configuration Management Tool.

-How to persist customizations done on the servers during each update?
+How do I persist customizations done on the servers during each update?

-1. If there are .jar or UI customization those changes should be done in configuration management server.
+1. If there are .jar or UI customization, those changes should be done in a configuration management server.
 Those changes should also be pushed to your forked repository, for future use.

 2. The customized files should be in the sub-directories of the files directory.
-(Particularly, all .jar files and UI customizations should be added to the misc folder.)
+(All .jar files and UI customizations should be added to the misc folder.)

-3. Next you need to change the script to include group customizations/changes.
-On the contrary, if there are any role specific changes the script changes should be performed in the respective role(s).
+3. Next, you need to change the script to include group customizations/changes.
+However, if there are any role specific changes the script changes should be performed in the respective role(s).

-In some situations' a Configuration Management Tool will not be configured, however WSO2 recommends the use of a Configuration Management Tool to mitigate human errors as the manual intervention may lead to some flaws.
+WSO2 recommends the use of a Configuration Management Tool to mitigate human errors as a manual intervention may lead to errors.

 1. In a pre-production environment, update to the required update level using the --level flag (e.g., ./wso2update_linux --level 10)